-There are many different ways to make your way around central Sydney.
+There are many different ways to get around the city.

-Walking in Sydney is a great way to explore and experience Sydney life.
+Walking is a great way to explore and experience Sydney life.
 It is one of the most interesting and quickest ways to get around our city.

 Learn more about Sydney’s public transport network, which features trains, buses and ferries.
 Privately-operated light rail lines, airport links, sightseeing buses and taxis complement the public network.